> > Home >> Central America

 Source: https://www.latinobarometro.org/

-Race & Ethnicity in Central America
+Race and Ethnicity in Central America

 Central America is ethnic, cultural, racial, and linguistic diverse.
 According the estimates more than 50% of the population is Mestizo, reflecting mixed indigenous and European heritage.
 Europeans’ ancestry is mostly from German and Spanish settlers, and others derive from Italians, British, French, Swiss, Belgians, Dutch, Russians, and Danes.